tzurolo/WLCC_Physical_Plant/README.md

 # WLCC Physical Plant

-This system monitors the boiler and oil tank using **computer vision**.
+This system monitors the Windsor Locks Congregational Church boiler and oil tank using **computer vision**.
 Status of the system is displayed on a web page, and alerts can be generated based on various conditions (oil low, pressure too high, etc.)

 ![Oil Tank Gauge](doc/gaugeValidRead.png)
 ![Boiler Pressure Gauge](doc/pressureGauge2X.png)